UnrealSalty/Epitech-Addons/README.md

 ## 📜 License

-This project is licensed under the Apache V2 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a NO DISTRIBUTION license - see the [LICENSE](LICENSE) file for details.

 ## 📢 Acknowledgements